Want to learn more about the morning after pill?

 Messengers who are sent around the body to specific organs and cells to exert a particular function.
 Or pass a message.

 By nature, hormones are available in your body.

 And as a woman, hormones play a critical role in preparing your body for pregnancy.

-On monthly basis, your body prepares itself for pregnancy.
+On a monthly basis, your body prepares itself for pregnancy.
 It first builds up the wall of your uterus.
 Making it thicker for it to be able to carry a fertilised egg.

 From there, it releases an egg (a fertilisation process known as ovulation).

-The released egg will get in contact with a sperm from your sexual partner.
+The released egg will get in contact with sperm from your sexual partner.
 If fertilisation happens, a fertilised egg is the result.
 And that is the start of the prenatal development (development of the baby).

 That’s strange, right?

 But it is believed to work:

 LIKE A VISUAL EXPLANATION?
 WATCH THE VIDEO BELOW